chantastic/sites/chan.dev/src/posts/import-and-rename-named-exports.md

 ## My take

-The `as` keyword gives us a way to avoid naming collisions, or use a name that's more contexctually accurate.
+The `as` keyword gives us a way to avoid naming collisions, or use a name that's more contextually accurate.
 This is great for working with modules in a codebase _and_ the larger npm ecosystem.

 However, I find this to be a less ideal form collision avoidance than importing all of a module's contents into a single variable.